 We will also provide transport back to the airport for you, once the Summer University has finished.

 When you arrive into Liverpool Lime Street station, head for the WHSmiths located inside the station where members of the SU team, wearing blue LJMU t-shirts, will be waiting to meet you and take you to Liberty Atlantic Point from 10.30am onwards.

 If you are travelling by bus:

-Get off at Queen Square or Liverpool One Bus Station and head for the Royal Court Theatre (you can’t miss it!), where members of the SU team, wearing blue LJMU t-shirts, will be waiting to meet you and take you to Liberty Atlantic Point from 10.30 am onwards.
+Get off at Queen Square and head for the Royal Court Theatre (you can’t miss it!), where members of the SU team, wearing blue LJMU t-shirts, will be waiting to meet you and take you to Liberty Atlantic Point from 10.30 am onwards.